anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-01-05-jenkinsfile.md

 ```

 #What you can't do in the UI
+The UI is a tyical UI, right.
+It's there to help make some of the decisions for you.
+It wants to make your life easier, but everything in life is a tradeoff, so you have to sacrifice some functionality.

-1) can't run parallel commands
+1) You can't run parallel commands in the UI, just sequential.
-2) can't commit it to version control
+2) You can't commit it to version control and have an approval and promotion process in the UI.
-3)
+3) You can't know what changes were made in the Pipeline.

+The beauty of creating your Jenkinsfile for the Pipeline plugin is that you can manipulate it exactly the way that you want it.
+You have way more control and options than in the UI alone.
+The benefits that they make note of on [their website](https://jenkins.io/doc/book/pipeline/jenkinsfile/) are:
+ - Code review/iteration on the Pipeline
+ - Audit trail for the Pipeline
+ - Single source of truth for the Pipeline, which can be viewed and edited by multiple members of the project.